JDT Inc.

 Implementation & migration

-Migration to (or refactor inside) HubSpot, Salesforce, Klaviyo, Attio, Close — chosen by fit, not vendor preference.
-Data is cleaned, properties are codified, integrations are wired.
+Migration to (or refactor inside) HubSpot, Salesforce, Klaviyo, Attio, or Close, chosen by fit rather than vendor preference.
+Data is cleaned, properties are documented, integrations are wired.

 3. 03